django-cms/django-cms/docs/extending_cms/app_integration.rst

     {% static_placeholder "sidebar" %}
     {% endblock main %}

-PAGE_TEMPLATE carries the path of the cms template so the application template can dynamically import it
+``CMS_PAGE_TEMPLATE`` memorizes the path of the cms template so the application template can dynamically import it

 render_model